-Upon further inspection of these sources, I did not find them to be a credible places of information.
+Upon further inspection of these sources, I did not find them to be a credible place of information.
 However, I found the mythology quite fascinating and decided to include them for your reference and knowledge.

 Take folklore information with a grain of salt (unless they have a reliable source) and keep this in mind when reading other articles.

 - In Greek mythology, Psyche was originally a beautiful human woman.
 Venus was very jealous of Psyche, so she asked her son, Cupid, to persuade Psyche to fall in love with a vile man.
 However, the plan backfired when Cupid fell in love with Psyche.
-Jupiter eventually made Psyche immortal and she married Cupid.
-Psyche imagery is frequently shown with butterfly wings and the soul was depicted as a butterfly in Greek mythology, which is another definition of the word psychē.
+Jupiter eventually made Psyche immortal, and she married Cupid.
+Psyche imagery is frequently shown with butterfly wings, and the soul was depicted as a butterfly in Greek mythology, which is another definition of the word psychē.
 (Source – Britannica)

 - Serbian legend states witches would transform into butterflies in order to cause chaos and eavesdrop on people.
 While engaging in these nefarious activities as a butterfly, witches would detach from their souls.
-Hence the saying, ‘Kill the butterfly and you kill a witch.’
+Hence the saying, ‘Kill the butterfly, and you kill a witch.’

 - According to Irish legend, the butterfly is associated with the soul and has the capacity to travel to the Otherworld.
 It’s also a sign of rebirth and metamorphosis.